What is chlamydia?

-Chlamydia is one of the most common STDs and is caused by the bacteria chlamydia trachomatis.
+Chlamydia is one of the most common sexually transmitted infections (STIs) and is caused by the bacteria chlamydia trachomatis.
 Never heard of Chlamydia before?
-That is not surprising, because even though it is one of the most common STDs, Chlamydia most often has no symptoms.
+That is not surprising, because even though it is one of the most common STIs, Chlamydia most often has no symptoms.
 In this blog we want to give a broad overview of what Chlamydia is, how you can get it, and how to treat it.

 - Having unprotected oral, vaginal, or anal sex